mikael-ros/mikael-ros/README.md

 ---
 # Currently working on

 ⛏️ A Minecraft mod using the Fabric API

 ---

-## 🔨 Tools of the trade (I use)
-### Programming
-- Git.. obviously
-- Visual Studio Code
-- JetBrains
-  - IntelliJ IDEA
-  - RustRover
-### Graphic Design
-- Adobe
-  - Photoshop
-  - Illustrator
-  - Figma
-- Affinity Photo
-- GIMP
-- Photopea
-### Video creation
-- Adobe
-  - Premiere
-  - After Effects
-- Audacity
-### 3D modelling and printing
-- Fusion 360
-- Cura
----
 Have a nice day!